frelon/suse-elemental/docs/linux-only-image.md

 ## Create an Installer ISO

-To create a self installer ISO, users must prepare and include a specific set of configuration assets.
+To create a self installer ISO, you should prepare and include a specific set of configuration assets.
 These include:

 1. A configuration script
 2. Extensions to the installer media